Sep 10, 2021 · 2 min read

 The two of us have worked on lots of projects together over the years — from that half-marathon we ran early in our relationship to our two kids.

 But this is the first scientific collaboration between our two labs.
 You might say it’s the perfect marriage of our expertise!

 Enjoy this story?
-Read about another pair of scientists who have teamed up to study, treat and prevent rare pediatric diseases.
+Read about who have teamed up to study, treat and prevent rare pediatric diseases.